Breadcrumb

 Examinations and Tests

-- An abdominal ultrasound to find the cause of pain or swelling in your belly.
+An abdominal ultrasound takes pictures of the organs and other structures in your upper belly.
+It uses sound waves to show images on a screen.
+It helps the doctor find the cause of pain or swelling in your belly.

-- A colonoscopy to see if cancer has returned to your intestine.
+A colonoscopy (say "koh-luh-NAW-skuh-pee") lets your doctor see if cancer has returned to your intestine.

-- Blood tests to find out if cancer has returned (CEA) or to find the cause of symptoms such as weakness, fatigue, fever, bruising, or weight loss (complete blood count).
+These are done to find out if cancer has returned (carcinoembryonic antigen test, or CEA) or to find the cause of symptoms such as weakness, fatigue, fever, bruising, or weight loss (complete blood count).

-- A chest X-ray to find the cause of symptoms such as persistent coughing, coughing up blood, chest pain, or trouble breathing.
+A chest X-ray is a picture of the chest that shows your lungs and airway.
+It helps find the cause of symptoms such as persistent coughing, coughing up blood, chest pain, or trouble breathing.

 Treatment Overview